Dr Lee Edwards

 Office hours: Mondays 10:00-11:00; Tuesdays 10:00-11:00

 I teach and research PR from a socio-cultural perspective.
 As a critical scholar, my primary focus is on the operation of power through PR both within the occupational field and in wider society.
 As well as making theoretical contributions to the understanding of PR, I have published empirical work on the exercise of power through PR as a cultural intermediary, and on diversity in PR.
 I am the author of Power, Diversity and Public Relations (Routledge, 2014); and Understanding Copyright (with Dr Bethany Klein and Dr Giles Moss, Sage, 2015).
 I am editor, with Dr Caroline Hodges, of Public Relations, Society and Culture: Theoretical and Empirical Explorations (Routledge, 2011).

-I am currently the Secretary of the International Communication Association PR Division (2014-16).
+I was the Secretary of the International Communication Association PR Division (2014-16).
 I am an Associate Editor for the Journal of Communication and a Co-Editor for Public Relations Inquiry.
 I am on the editorial board of the Journal of Public Relations Research, and have reviewed for a wide range of journals including Management Communication Quarterly; Consumption, Markets and Culture; Media, Culture and Society; and New Media and Society.

-- PR as a cultural intermediary;
+- Public relations practitioners as a cultural intermediaries;

 - Diversity and ‘race’ in the PR industry;

-COMM 2940 Introduction to Public relations
+COMM2940 Introduction to Public Relations

-Programme Leader, MA PR and Society
+Programme Leader, MA PR and Society (until January 2017)

 (2015) Understanding Copyright: Intellectual Property in the Digital Age.
 SAGE.